 The course also familiarizes students with local professionals and companies and the types of writing and other skills needed to be competitive in the current communication job market.
 Students will learn about message creation from local subject matter experts and develop their portfolio of writing clips and professional qualifications.
 Class time will include discussion, hands-on instruction and individual/group activities to apply concepts from the readings.
-Completing assigned readings/assignments/quizzes before class is necessary.
+Completing assigned reading before class is necessary to successfully complete both online quizzes and in-class activities.
 The best way to improve your writing is to write.
 A lot.
-So we'll be writing both in and out of class this semester.